0xRnato/arch-scripts/README.md

-Ubuntu Post Install Scripts
+Arch Linux GNOME Config Script
 ===========================

-A semi-automatic and interactive set of post-installation scripts for Ubuntu and its derivatives.
+A semi-automatic and interactive set of post-installation and configuration scripts for Arch Linux with GNOME as desktop environment.
 You can use this project to install your favourite apps, set your preferred settings, and do minor housekeeping.

 This project is free software; you can redistribute it and/or modify it under the terms of the [GNU General Public License](/LICENSE).
 If you have improvements, contributions to the [original](https://github.com/snwh/ubuntu-post-install) are much appreciated.